sahobitayo/sqlalchemy-challenge/README.md

 ## Bonus Analyses

 ### Temperature Analysis I

-- Hawaii is reputed to enjoy mild weather all year.
-Is there a meaningful difference between the temperature in, for example, June and December?
-- Identify the average temperature in June at all stations across all available years in the dataset.
-Do the same for December temperature.
+Hawaii is reputed to enjoy mild weather all year.
+So, I wanted to determine if there is a meaningful difference between the temperature in, for example, June and December.
+To do this, I used SQLAlchemy to query the temperatures in June at all stations across all available years in the dataset.
+I also did the same query for December.

-- Use the t-test to determine whether the difference in the means, if any, is statistically significant.
-Will you use a paired t-test, or an unpaired t-test?
-Why?
+After querying for the temperature data, I identified the average temperature for June and December, plotted the temperature values on a scatter plot to show the distribution of the values, and plotted those values on a histogram to show the difference in means.
+Just looking at the histogram, there appears to be a difference in the means for June and December.

+I decided to do an independent t-test.
+An independent t-test compares the means of 2 independent populations (June temperatures in Hawaii and December temperatures in Hawaii).
+We want to use an independent t-test (unpaired) rather than a paired t-test because we want to compare the means of two independent populations.
+A paired t-test (one sample t-test) looks at comparing the sample to the population, which we don't want in this case.
+Assumptions include data are normally distributed, data are independent, and data are homogenous (the standard deviations are roughly equal).

+The independent t-test was calculated using scipy.stats.ttest_ind from the scipy package.
+After calculating the results, it was determined that there is a statistically significant difference in means (p-value of less than 0.05).
+In other words, the p-value is a very small value, so the means of these two populations are significantly different, and there is a lower probability that the difference is random.
+As a result, we can reject the null hypothesis, which is that there is no meaningful difference between the temperature in June and December in Hawaii.

 ### Temperature Analysis II
 - Use the calc_temps function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").